kookjd7759/Audio_waterMark_simulator/README.md

 ## Menu
 ### Sound file
-import or record an audio file (Audio file은 1 Channel 16,000Hz (.wav) 음성 파일이어야만 한다.)
+import or record an audio file (Audio file은 1 Channel 16,000Hz (.wav) 음성 파일)

 ### Watermark
 For the insertion/extraction test of digital signature.